We didn’t need the luck of the Irish to find an answer—just Google.

 The verdict?
 America is thirsty—very, very thirsty.
 We’re up for any excuse to hit the bar, including St. Patrick’s Day.
 In many states, the most popular keyword was related to going to the pub and imbibing a little.
 Okay, maybe more than a little . . .
 Bottoms up, people!

-To determine what each state was searching the most last St. Patrick’s Day, we analyzed Google Trends data from 2016 and sifted search terms by state.
+To determine what each state was searching the most last St. Patrick’s Day, we analyzed Google Trends data and sifted search terms by state.
 So yes, Massachusetts, the state with the largest Irish population in the country, was really googling “Irish people” as if they were still wondering where to find them.
 Get it together, New England.

 Booze and Cruise . . . or Crawl . . .Whatever.